mariaonoeva/mariaonoeva.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD student in linguistics at <a href='https://www.ff.cuni.cz/home/'>Charles University</a>
+subtitle: PhD student in linguistics

 profile:
   align: right